-Completion of the clinical module
+Completion of the clinical modules

-Successful completion of the clinical module requires:
+Successful completion of the clinical modules requires:

+- completion of all required 600 hours between Mod 6 (360 hours) and Mod 7 (240 hours)

+- Maximum 40 hrs./week.

-- completion of all required 600 hours (Maximum 40 hrs./week). - completion of at least 120 cases. - a pass grade on the final evaluation. - 20 hours of Board Exam Preparation and a pass grade on the mock exam.
+- completion of at least 120 cases.

+- a pass grade on the final evaluation.

+- 20 hours of Board Exam Preparation and a pass grade on the mock exam.